Benefits Of LGBTQ Therapy

 LGBTQ stands for lesbian, gay, bisexual, transgender, and queer.
 This term has evolved over time, and more inclusive terms now include LGBTQIA (which adds an “I” for intersex and an “A” for asexual), LGBTQ+ (the ‘+’ refers to other identities not specifically referenced in the acronym), or QUILTBAG (queer and questioning, unsure, intersex, lesbian, transgender and two-spirit, bisexual, asexual and aromantic, and gay and genderqueer).
 The word “queer” may sometimes be used as a blanket term to encompass all the identities within the LGBTQ community.
 However, not all people within the LGBTQ community are comfortable with this terminology, so ask the person before using a word to refer to them, and choose whichever term is most comfortable for you.

-In addition to LGBTQIA individuals, the American Psychological Association also includes a diverse array of sexual minorities (including pansexual, queer, fluid, and asexual), expressions (such as gender non-conforming and androgynous), and gender identities (including transgender, third gender, genderfluid, transitioning, and gender non-binary) under the umbrella of the people who may benefit from LGBTQ+ affirmative therapy.
+In addition to LGBTQIA individuals, the American Psychological Association also includes a diverse array of sexual minorities (including pansexual, queer, fluid, and asexual), expressions (such as gender non-conforming and androgynous), and gender identities (including transgender, third gender, genderfluid, transitioning, and gender non-binary) under the umbrella of the people who may benefit from LGBTQ+ affirmative therapy or counseling with a licensed therapist.

 What is LGBTQIA+ affirmative therapy?

-Licensed therapists who specialize in providing affirmative care to their clients are educated on gender identities, expressions, and sexual orientations.
-They provide support and therapy services for LGBTQIA+ clients who are navigating negative experiences, trauma, and mental health concerns related to stigma and minority stress.
-In addition, these therapists can be a helpful resource for people who are currently exploring or questioning their sexuality or gender, or who are experiencing gender dysphoria.
-LGBTQ+ therapists who practice affirmative therapy are held to a high standard for providing conscientious and empathetic gender-affirming therapeutic care.
-Affirmative therapy is much more appreciated than therapy focusing on conversion since conversion therapy statistics show that conversion therapy is harmful and ineffective.
+Licensed therapists who specialize in providing affirmative care to LGBTQ clients are educated on gender identities, expressions, and sexual orientations.
+These therapists provide counseling and therapy services for LGBT+ clients who are navigating negative experiences, trauma, and mental health concerns related to stigma and minority stress.
+In addition, LGBTQ therapists can be a helpful resource for people who are currently exploring or questioning their sexuality or gender, or who are experiencing gender dysphoria.
+LGBTQ+ therapists who practice affirmative therapy are held to a high standard for providing conscientious and empathetic gender-affirming counseling and therapeutic care.
+Affirmative therapy with a licensed therapist is much more appreciated than therapy focusing on conversion since conversion therapy statistics show that conversion therapy is harmful and ineffective.

 Helpful statistics